Let's Get Ready to Rhumble

-"Let's Get Ready to Rhumble" is a 1994 song by PJ & Duncan AKA, the performing name used by British duo Ant & Dec at the time.
-The song was released in the United Kingdom on 11 July 1994 as the third single from their debut studio album Psyche.
-The song was written by Nicky Graham, Deni Lew and Mike Olton, and produced by Nicky Graham.
-It peaked at number 9 in the UK Singles Chart in 1994, and was later #1 almost two decades after its original chart appearance.
+"Let's Get Ready to Rhumble" is a song by PJ & Duncan AKA, the performing name used by British duo Ant & Dec at the time.
+The song was released in the UK on 11 July 1994 by Telstar Records as the third single from their debut studio album, Psyche (1994).
+The song was written by Nicky Graham, Deni Lew and Mike Olton, and produced by Graham.
+It peaked at number nine on the UK Singles Chart in 1994, and was later #1 almost two decades after its original chart appearance.
 The song includes a repeatedly-used sample of boxing and wrestling announcer Michael Buffer saying his trademark catchphrase.
 “Rumble” was deliberately spelled as "rhumble" to avoid copyright problems, since Buffer had trademarked the phrase, and the chosen additional “h” was a homage to the rhumba dance.
+"Let's Get Ready to Rhumble" was nominated in the category for Best Single at the 1995 Smash Hits Awards.

 The single was re-released in March 2013, with royalties from sales donated to the charity ChildLine.
 The song peaked at number one on the UK Singles Chart in its first week of new release, becoming their first ever single to reach that spot and gave DMG TV's Edsel label a number one.
 The song was performed on Ant & Dec's Saturday Night Takeaway.
 The single was re-released in February 2014.

+Critical reception

+Pete Stanton from Smash Hits gave the song a score of three out of five, writing, "So the boys have made up their own dance move for this tune.
+Their best bet was to call the song 'Let's Get Ready to Crumble' and then they could have made everyone a really tasty rhubarb crumble.
+This is soft hip-hop rap with stacks of cheesy lyrics like this track's boomin' and partners in crime — we'll never do time.
+But their plan's so crazy it might work.
+PJ & Duncan are good blokes and the charts need them in a sort of throwaway-what-the-hell sort of way."
+Another Smash Hits editor, Mark Frith, stated, "When they're brilliant they come up with 'Let's Get Ready to Rhumble'."